INTeniola/monie-hackathon/README.md

 # Moniepoint Analytics

 This is a project for the Moniepoint Hackathon (Feb 2025).
 It includes a backend built with Flask and a frontend built with React and TypeScript.
+It also includes an interactive python notebook where I tested my initial code.
+The main project submission is in the monie-shop-analytics folder, the other files and folders are included as a guide to the problem solving process.

 ## Features
 - Analyzes sales data from Monieshop.